 The group re-organisation reserve arose on the transaction under which the Group acquired the Subsidiary by way of a group re-organisation.

 Share based payment reserve

-Cumulative fair value of options charged to the consolidated income statement net of transfers to the profit or loss reserve on exercised and cancelled/lapsed options.
+Cumulative fair value of options charged to the consolidated income statement net of transfers to the profit or loss reserve on exercised.